openedx/openedx-filters/docs/how-tos/using-filters.rst

 Attach/hook pipeline to filter
 ******************************

-After implementing the pipeline steps, we have to tell the certificate creation filter to execute our pipeline.
+After implementing the :term:`pipeline steps<Pipeline Steps>`, we have to tell the certificate creation filter to execute our :term:`pipeline<Filter Pipeline>`.

 .. code-block:: python